We’re now in the 21 days before the general election.

 If any donor gives $1,000 or more to a candidate or political committee during these 21 days, the recipient must report that within 48 hours of receiving the contribution.
-You may report that by filing a C-3 report within 48 hours, or by filing a report of last minute contributions.
-You may submit a report of last minute contributions online.
+Report the contribution by filing a C-3 report within 48 hours, or file a report of last minute contributions.
+Submit a report of last minute contributions online.
 There’s also a link to the form in ORCA — click on Reports at the top, then Report Last Minute Contributions (LMC).
-We accept last minute contribution reports by email too.

 Political donors may have to report too.
 If a political committee, lobbyist, or lobbyist employer donates $1,000 or more total during these 21 days to a candidate on the general election ballot or to a political committee, the contributor should submit a last minute contribution report within 24 hours.

-On the electronic form, look out for “Received” and “Made.”
+On the electronic form, take note of the Received and Made buttons in the first section of the form.
 If you got the contribution, click “Received.”
 If you gave the contribution, click “Made.”

-If you report giving or receiving a contribution with an LMC report, you still have to report the contribution on your regular PDC reporting forms, as you would report a contribution or expenditure during the rest of the year.
+If you report giving or receiving a contribution with an LMC report, you still have to report the contribution on your regular PDC reporting forms — the same as you would report a contribution or expenditure during the rest of the year.